 We suggest that you toss these items immediately into the trash receptacle and do NOT feed them to your worms.
 These foods can cause foul odors and an environmental imbalance in your worm bin, degrading the quality of your vermicompost.

 Some Reminders About Worm Food

-Under ideal conditions, a worm can eat its own body weight from food scraps each day.
-If you have two pounds of worms in your bin, you can feed up to two pounds of waste a day.
+- Under ideal conditions, a worm can eat its own body weight in food scraps each day.
+If you have a pound of worms in your bin, you can feed up to a pound of food scraps a day.
 However, a good rule of thumb is to feed your worms after they have started to work on the last feeding.
-This might be every other day, or every three days.
+This might be every other day or every three days.
 In this way, food scraps will be gone with no overpowering odors or pests.
 Read more details about feeding the worms.

 Top Five Best Foods for Your Worms

 #1 Leafy Green Vegetables